cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

 # Android Longer Battery Life Guide
-Hello.
+Hello 🤭.
 In this guide, I will inform you about how to have longer battery life.
 Let's begin!
 ## Factors That Cause Your Battery to Drain Faster
 - **Location services**
 - **Bluetooth**